CondensedMilk7/primordial-soup-static/src/articles/monarchy-democracy-hans-herman-hoppe.md

   - featured
 image: https://i.imgur.com/98FxH5x.jpg
 references:
-  - Burnham J. (2019).
+  - Burnham, J. (2019).
 The Machiavellians Defenders of Freedom.
 Henry Regnery.
   - "Hoppe, H. (2014).
 From Aristocracy to Monarchy to Democracy: A Tale of Moral and Economic Folly and Decay.
 Ludwig von Mises Institute."
   - Schmitt, Carl.
 (2020).
 The theory of the Partisan.
 Antelope Hill.